Mumble-SRL/MBurger-Android/mburger/src/main/java/mumble/mburger/sdk/MBPay/Readme.md

 If you try to resume a subscription after the "<u>grace</u>" period, it will result in an error.

-**In order to restore a plan you should call the "subscribe" API again**, but without providing a Stripe token (null), in this way the current customer associated with the Nooko user will have a new subscription running.
+**In order to restore a plan you should call the "subscribe" API again**, but without providing a Stripe token (null), in this way the current customer associated with the MBurger user will have a new subscription running.